wwang-chcn/Giotto_ReadtheDocs/docs/source/gettingstarted.rst

 Learn more about Giotto Suite
 **************************

-The following tutorials use data which is stored within a helper extension of Giotto Suite, GiottoData.
+The following tutorials use data which is stored within another package in the Giotto Suite ecosystem, GiottoData.
 To run these tutorials, please first install this small package.

 .. code-block:: r